smit-1999/scyllaDB-YCSB/README.md

 ScyllaDb status: To verify that the cluster is up and running: sudo docker exec -it scylla nodetool status

+Run ScyllaDB on one node and then for running on second node in cluster run sudo docker run --name some-scylla -d scylladb/scylla - run on first node sudo docker run --name some-scylla2 -d scylladb/scylla --seeds="$(sudo docker inspect --format='{{ .NetworkSettings.IPAddress }}' some-scylla)" - run on second node
+To check status of scylladb cluster: sudo docker exec -it some-scylla nodetool status

+sudo usermod -aG docker smitshah
+Add the user to the docker group

 TODO Tasks:
+Run ScyllaDB on 4 nodes
 ScyllaDB compaction strategies experiments
 Use cassandra-stress package to stress test on different read/write/read-write mix workloads Use perfstat, nodetool , vmstat to analyze